Music Software Installers Comparison

 Joey Sturgis Tones

 There isn’t a “downloads page” per se.
 There is a menu item called “Refresh Downloads” which when chosen, opens your local email client with a half-composed email that needs your order number.
+This is weird.

 The latest number of the product I’d bought was in the text of the page but not displayed in a way that could be called prominently, and the download is a version-number-included zip file which inside contains a Mac and Windows version.